Taranaki Cathedral of St Mary Cemetery

 Covered grave: Photo StM_88 Photo StM_88A

-New plaque: Known unto God, here lie soldiers who died during The Taranki Wars whose names are unknown.
+New plaque: Known unto God, here lie soldiers who died during The Taranaki Wars whose names are unknown.

 SCAMMELL: Photo StM_89